tweag/nixpkgs/pkgs/build-support/granularSource/notes.md

 The resulting file is suitable to be passed to `pkgs.granularSource.create`, either as a derivation (which then leads to IFD, disallowed in nixpkgs), or as a file path when copied locally.

 Arguments:
-- `src`: The derivation whose files to pin.
+- `src`: The derivation whose files to pin. # Why not a eval-time path?
+Because for those, we don't need such a result
 - `hashAlgo`: The hashing algorithm to use, either `sha256` or `sha512`.

 Returns a derivation for a JSON file with the following format: